Buttigieg exits presidential race ahead of Super Tuesday, cementing collapse after strong Iowa showing

 Analysts generally have agreed now that the nomination is increasingly likely to come down to a race between Biden, who won by a large margin in South Carolina, and Sanders, who secured the popular vote in Iowa, Nevada, and New Hampshire.

-However, in a memo on Sunday, Warren's campaign said there would likely be a contested convention -- and promised to make a "final play" for the nomination there.
+In a memo on Sunday, though, Warren's campaign said there would likely be a contested convention -- and promised to make a "final play" for the nomination there.
+Buttigieg outperformed Warren in each of the early primaries and caucuses.

 "After Wisconsin, nearly one-third of the pledged delegates will still be waiting to be elected, and there will be a three-week gap between electing delegates for the first time since voting began," Warren campaign chief Roger Lau wrote.
 "In the road to the nomination, the Wisconsin primary is halftime, and the convention in Milwaukee is the final play."